NickelTing/SunsOutBunsOut/README.md

 Before starting the project, please make sure you have the following installed:
 - Dotnet (latest version)
 - SQL Server Management Studio (SSMS)
-- LocalDB (through the Visual Studio Installer, as part of the Data Storage and Processing workload, the ASP.NET and web development workload, or as an individual component.)
+- LocalDB (through the Visual Studio Installer, as part of the Data Storage and Processing workload, the ASP.NET and web development workload, or as an individual component, also run ***sqllocaldb start "MSSQLLocalDB"*** to create the local instance if haven't done so)

 Install the packages by running the commands below:
 - npm install vite